ClaudiaBrauer/WALRUS/README.md

 **Code availability**

-The WALRUS code is available as an R-package through this GitHub.
+The WALRUS code is available as an R-package through this GitHub (WALRUS_1.0.tar.gz).
 If you want to be kept informed about WALRUS developments, please send me an email so I can add you to my WALRUS-update-mailing-list.
 You can also visit this site from time to time of course.

 **Documentation**